deemaagog/mnxconverter-ts/README.md

 # mnxconverter

 A Javascript/Typescript package for converting between MusicXML and the new MNX format.
-Ported from Python Package https://github.com/w3c/mnxconverter
+Works in Browser and Node.js.

 ## Disclaimer

-This converter is also very limited in scope at the moment.
+This converter is initially ported from Python Package https://github.com/w3c/mnxconverter and very limited in scope at the moment.
 So far, it only reliably converts the types of notations described in [Comparing MNX and MusicXML](https://w3c.github.io/mnx/docs/comparisons/musicxml/).